stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 }
 ```

-## Presentation
+### Presentation

-We can now turn to presentation of the swapchain images.
+We now turn to presentation of the swapchain images.

 We first add an image index: